ejp-rd-vp/resource-metadata-schema/template/Catalog.md

 - http://purl.org/ejp-rd/vocabulary/VPDiscoverable: indicates that you are requesting to be indexed by the platform
 - http://purl.org/ejp-rd/vocabulary/VPContentDiscovery: indicates that you have implemented the /individuals interface for Beacon2
 > **Warning** This field is `required`

+## AccessRight
+Information about who can access the resource or an indication of its security status.
+This should point to a URL where this information can be found.

+> **Recommendation** Specifying a value for this field is `recommended`

+## ODRLPolicy (in DCAT 2 `odrl:hasPolicy`)
+An ODRL conformant policy expressing the rights associated with the resource.
+This should point to a URL where this information can be found.

+> **Recommendation** Specifying a value for this field is `recommended`